bachelor-2014/report/v2/software.md

 ##From Splotbot to EvoBot
 <!-- Intro -->
-The EvoBot software differers from the Splotbot software in many ways and is a complete rewrite of most of the functionality including new features.
-The software is no longer Python based and is instead written in C++.
-The main objective of the software is now to a single application that is run on the EvoBot and experiments are created by interacting with the software.
-EvoBot also differers from Splotbot in that it has to be a platform for making many different types of experiments which might require other hardware to be added to the system.
+The EvoBot software differers from the Splotbot software in many ways and is a complete rewrite of most of the functionality available in the Splotbot but also including new features.
+The software is no longer Python based and is instead written in C++ and JavaScript.
+The main objective of the software is now to be a single application that is run on the EvoBot on startup.
+EvoBot also differers from Splotbot in that it has to be a platform for making many different types of experiments which might require other hardware to be added to the system, EvoBot therefor emphasis an architecture that allows the functionality to be extended with other types of hardware.

 <!-- Software core -->
 The software still supports features such as droplet tracking, moving the